Texas A&M Aggies baseball

 The Texas A&M Aggies baseball team represents Texas A&M University in NCAA Division I college baseball.
 The Aggies have competed in the Southeastern Conference since 2013.
 The Aggies play home games at Olsen Field at Blue Bell Park.
 The team was the 2024 runner-up in the Men's College World Series Final, losing in a closely contested three-game series to Tennessee.

 History

 Texas A&M baseball has compiled an all-time record of 2,550–1,427–42 (.634 winning percentage) through the 2014 season.
 The Aggies have won 20 conference championships (15 in the Southwest Conference, four in the Big 12, and one in the SEC).
-Texas A&M has made 33 NCAA tournament appearances, advancing to the College World Series seven times, in 1951, 1964, 1993, 1999, 2011, 2017, and 2022.
+Texas A&M has made 33 NCAA tournament appearances, advancing to the College World Series eight times, in 1951, 1964, 1993, 1999, 2011, 2017, 2022, and 2024.
 The Aggies have never won a national championship in baseball.
 Texas A&M's long, rich history and tradition in baseball began in 1894.
 After a decade break, the program returned in 1904 and has competed every year since.
 With over 2,700 all-time victories, the Aggies rank second in all-time wins among SEC programs.